Recently updated on July 1st, 2026 at 01:59 pm

 Evidence Type 1: Petition for Divorce

 The petitioner must file a Petition for Divorce with the Clerk of Court in the parish where either spouse is domiciled.
-The petition states the legal grounds for divorce (such as living separate and apart for the required period) and may include requests for incidental relief.
-It must be properly signed and filed in accordance with Louisiana procedure.
+The petition must state the legal grounds for divorce, such as living separate and apart for the required statutory period (e.g., 180 days or 365 days depending on whether there are minor children), or fault-based grounds if applicable.
+The petition must be properly signed, verified where required, and filed in accordance with Louisiana procedural rules.

 Evidence Type 2: Proof of Domicile and Separation

-Louisiana requires proof that at least one spouse is domiciled in the state and that the spouses have lived separate and apart continuously for the required time period.
-This may be supported by sworn affidavits, testimony, or other acceptable evidence.
+Louisiana law requires proof that at least one spouse is domiciled in the state and that the spouses have lived separate and apart continuously for the required time period.
+This is typically established through affidavits, sworn testimony, or other supporting documentation confirming the duration and continuity of the separation.

 Evidence Type 3: Marriage Certificate

-A certified copy of the marriage certificate is typically required to confirm the legal marriage being dissolved.
-If the marriage occurred outside Louisiana, the certificate must still be provided.
+A certified copy of the marriage certificate is generally required to confirm the existence of the legal marriage being dissolved.
+If the marriage occurred outside Louisiana, a certified copy must still be submitted.

 Evidence Type 4: Affidavits and Supporting Pleadings